Williams Nwaneri

 Williams Nwaneri (born November 5, 2005) is an American college football defensive end for the Nebraska Cornhuskers.
 He previously played for the Missouri Tigers.

-High school career
+Early life

-Nwaneri played for Lee's Summit North High School in Kansas City, Missouri, and was rated as a five-star prospect and one of the top players in the 2024 college football recruiting class.
+Nwaneri played football for Lee's Summit North High School in Kansas City, Missouri, and was rated as a five-star prospect and one of the top players in the 2024 college football recruiting class.
 On August 14, 2023, he committed to play college football for the Missouri Tigers.
 Nwaneri was picked to play in the 2024 Under Armour All-America Game.